jplegacy/SMT-RSA/README.md

 For this experiment, I utilize Sympy's *i*th prime function to generate *n* primes, and I stored them in a list.
 Here, I have a notion of a *window*.
 This is essentially how I pick the prime and exponent from the list of primes.

 Since E has to be relatively prime to p-1 and q-1, this was a bit tricky to get around.
-My main solution was the *CONSEQUTATIVE WINDOW* which just takes p,q,e to be consequtative primes.
+My main solution was the *CONSECUTIVE WINDOW* which just takes p,q,e to be consecutive primes.
 This idea came from the way Euclid's Theorem is proved.

-Since RSA works better when primes p,q are farther apart, I initally tried to encorporate, what I called the *FORWARD SPLIT WINDOW* which just takes the ith prime and chooses the second prime to be the "farthest" distance in the list and locks the encryption exponent to be 65537.
+Since RSA works better when primes p,q are farther apart, I initially tried to incorporated, what I called the *FORWARD SPLIT WINDOW* which just takes the ith prime and chooses the second prime to be the "farthest" distance in the list and locks the encryption exponent to be 65537.
 It turns out this doesn't work for the 45092th prime :expressionless:.

 > This encryption exponent is an RSA standard because of it having a lot of special number-theoretical properties.

 #### Results

-After running an experiment checking 200,000 cases, on the first 200,003 primes using the Consequative Prime window, I got the following
+After running an experiment checking 200,000 cases, on the first 200,003 primes using the Consecutive Prime window, I got the following

 Normal Time            |  Logarithmic Time (for better resolution)